Prostitution, the oldest profession in the world

 Prostitutes would often go on call for private parties, with their eight-hour shift starting at 3 pm and finishing at 11 pm.
 The more mature ones would work from 11 pm to 7 am to capture the late-night drinkers and workers.
 The average age of the customer was thirty-five years old and most were married.

-SoHo's working girls, by comparison, seemed like movie stars and prostitution boomed in London, especially with the arrival of the GIs.
-Before the street offenses act of 1959, women based themselves in the doorways and windows of Old Compton St. They were dressed in the finest outfits of the 'black market'.
+SoHo's working girls, by comparison, seemed like movie stars.
+Prostitution boomed in London, especially with the arrival of the GIs.
+Before the street offenses act of 1959, women based themselves in the doorways and windows of Old Compton St. They would be dressed in the finest outfits of the 'black market'.
 Some of them would carry a poodle under one arm or jangle a bunch of keys to draw the attention of passers-by.
 The 'working girls' that were walking the streets, were often self-employed or perhaps working for a brothel or 'pimp'.
 Also, you had the casuals working for 'cash in hand' as extra income on the side.

 Swinging Sixties & beyond

 By the 1960s almost every doorway in SoHo had red-lit doorbells.
-They had open doors with large postcards just inside advertising "large chest for sale" or "French lessons given".
-The police turned a blind eye, due to the level of corruption seen within The Metropolitan Police at the time.
+There were open doors with large postcards inside advertising "large chest for sale" or "French lessons given".
+The police turned a blind eye, due to the level of corruption seen within the Metropolitan police at the time.

-SoHo area has undoubtedly been at the heart of London's sex industry when the first brothel opened in 1778.
-Since the gentrification of the area in 2014, SoHo has reduced the number of premises significantly.
-Nonetheless, the area remains the main redlight district of London.
+The area of SoHo has undoubtedly been at the heart of London's sex industry with the first brothel opened in 1778.
+Since the gentrification took place in 2014, SoHo has reduced the number of premises significantly.
+Nonetheless, the area still remains the main redlight district of London.
 The modern-day trade though is booming.
 There are one thousand escort agencies operating within the centre and over thirty thousand girls working within the industry.
-An industry that has stood the test of time.
-The oldest profession in the world continues
+The oldest profession in the world has clearly stood the test of time.